C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Materials_P.md

   "note": "string"
 }
 ```
+`mat_id` is the id that corresponds to the id in the identifier.
+This identifier is useful when a mixture is charaterizaed, and a property only corresponds to one component.
+If the `mat_id` is not present then the property corresponds to the mixture.
 The range bound is limited to the largest number that can be stored in 64 bits (1.79e+308).
 Units are not stored for officially supported data as all official values are converted to database standard prior to storage